dotnet/docs/docs/standard/security-analyzer.md

 to the project.
 The analyzer package is a project dependency and will run on every developer's machine once they have the updated solution.

-The .NET Security Analyzers are delivered in the [Microsoft.DesktopAnalyzers](https://www.nuget.org/packages/Desktop.Analyzers/)
+The .NET Security Analyzers are delivered in the [Microsoft.NetFramework.Analyzers](https://www.nuget.org/packages/Microsoft.NetFramework.Analyzers/)
 NuGet package.
-This package provides only the security analyzers.
+This package provides only the analyzers specific to the .NET Framework, which includes the security analyzers.
 In most cases, you'll want the [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers) NuGet package.
-The FxCopAnalyzers package contains all the security analyzers included in the Desktop.Analyzers package as well as other analyzers that help your team enforce the rules recommended by FxCop.
+The FxCopAnalyzers aggregate package contains all the security analyzers included in the Desktop.Analyzers package as well as other analyzers that help your team enforce the rules recommended by FxCop.

 To install it, right-click on the project, and select "Manage Dependencies".
-From the NuGet explorer, search for "Desktop Analyzers", or if you prefer, "Fx Cop Analyzers".
+From the NuGet explorer, search for "NetFramework Analyzers", or if you prefer, "Fx Cop Analyzers".
 Install the latest stable version in all projects in your solution.